Schools & Teachers

 This lesson plan explores the life and career of Alexander Liberman, a multifaceted artist and editor.
 Born in Kiev and raised in Paris, Liberman studied philosophy, mathematics, and architecture before pursuing painting.
 After fleeing to the United States during World War II, Liberman joined Vogue, eventually becoming the editorial director for all Condé Nast publications by 1962.
 A prominent figure in Manhattan society, he balanced his editorial work with his art, viewing full-time art as potentially limiting.
 This lesson plan encourages students to examine Liberman’s diverse career and his perspective on balancing creative pursuits.

-This packet has been designed for elementary school students and welcomes educators to adapt to their needs.
+This packet has been designed for students and welcomes educators to adapt to their needs.

 • About the Artist